Crowy92/BackEnd-Project-TC/README.md

 #### Responds with

-- an array of comments for the given `article_id` of which each comment should have the following properties:
+- an array of comments for the given `article_id` of which each comment has the following properties:
   - `comment_id`
   - `votes`
   - `created_at`